 UK Honours degree or equivalent.

+Normally we require a UK 2:2 (Honours) or equivalent.
 Students without the required first degree but with appropriate industrial experience will also be considered.

 International & EU requirements